-The Listening Place fills a vital gap in the support of the chronically suicidal.
+The Listening Place supports suicidal people.
 It uniquely offers free, face-to-face, on-going support, given by well trained volunteers, supported by mental health professionals, by appointment in a warm, caring, and compassionate environment.

 Charity information: The Listening Place

 Suicide is the greatest cause of death amongst men under 45, and all adults under 35.
 Suicides are not inevitable, and appropriate support for people at times of personal crisis can help prevent people taking their own life.
 There is a significant gap in the current support of the suicidal between mental health professionals and other charities.
 The gap is the ability to offer sustained face-to-face support.
 Many people cannot access anything that might help them with their suicidal feelings.

 The Listening Place provides free, face-to-face, on-going support for anyone who feels that life is no longer worth living.
 Support that is given by well trained volunteers, supported by mental health professionals.
 Support that is given in a warm, caring, and empathetic environment, and will continue for a long as it is useful in helping a visitor to cope with their suicidal feelings.
 Support which is non-judgemental, non-directional, and confidential.